-The Verimatrix Video Content Authority System (VCAS™) for Internet TV.
-VCAS for Internet TV offers a complete system for authenticated and protected video service delivery to STBs, connected TVs, PCs/Macs and a variety of mobile device classes over un-managed networks that implement HTTP Live Streaming (a.k.a. adaptive rate streaming).
-This enables HTTP streaming and OTT delivery alongside established pay-TV methods and technologies, supported by the unified VCAS security authority.
+The Verimatrix Video Content Authority System (VCAS™) for Internet TV offers a complete system for authenticated and protected video service delivery over networks that implement HTTP Live Streaming (HLS) and MPEG-DASH adaptive bitrate streaming protocols.
+This enables secure over-the-top (OTT) video service delivery, alongside established pay-TV methods and technologies, to connected TVs and STBs, PCs/Macs, and a variety of Apple and Android mobile device classes, supported by the VCAS single security authority.

 To learn more about adaptive streaming technology and its benefits, please download the Verimatrix white paper "Adaptive Rate Streaming: Pay-TV at an Inflection Point"

-- Platform OS: Red Hat Enterprise Linux 5.3
+- Platform OS: Red Hat Enterprise Linux 6.5

-- Sub-system interfaces: Authenticated via PKI and X.509 digital certificates.
+- Sub-system interfaces: Authenticated via PKI and X.509 digital certificates

-- GUI: Flexible Java-based secure administrative functions through OMI component.
+- GUI: Flexible Java-based secure administrative functions through OMI component

-- Event logging: Comprehensive and secure.
+- Event logging: Comprehensive and secure

-- Device Authentication: Flexible auto-configuration and one-time field provisioning.
+- Device Authentication: Flexible auto-configuration and one-time field provisioning

-- Media Entitlement: Efficient asset by asset entitlement validation via reference to subscriber/device database.
+- Media Entitlement: Efficient asset by asset entitlement validation via reference to subscriber/device database

-- Keyfile Delivery: Via device authenticated SSL/TLS.
+- Keyfile Delivery: Via device authenticated SSL/TLS

 - Network management: SNMP v1, v2c, v3